Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-CBuild-Format.md

 :-----------------------------------------------------|:------------------------------------
 [`- pack:`](#pack)                                    | Explicit pack specification (additive) with exact version information used.
 &nbsp;&nbsp; `path:`                                  | For packs that are local to the `csolution`, explicit path name that stores the software pack
+&nbsp;&nbsp; `local-repository:`                      | For packs that are managed as local repository, the path name to the working directory of that pack.
 &nbsp;&nbsp; `devices:`                               | A list of device definitions defined by this pack and used by the solution.
 &nbsp;&nbsp; `boards:`                                | A list of board definitions defined by this pack and used by the solution.